About Dentist Seeker

 Our editorial standards

-Articles and guides on SmileFinder are written by health-policy researchers and reviewed for medical accuracy.
+Articles and guides on Dentist Seeker are written by health-policy researchers and reviewed for medical accuracy.
 We cite primary sources (federal regulations, peer-reviewed studies, official state agencies) and update content whenever programs change.
 We do not accept advertising from clinics in exchange for editorial coverage, and we don't promote specific brands of dental products.